Types of Car Accident Injuries

 While all auto accident cases center around injury or damage of some kind, each case is unique and should be treated differently.
 The individual causes, types and factors of your car crash can all impact case resolution and determine your settlement amount.
 Therefore, it's important to choose an attorney who specializes in car accident cases like yours to ensure the best possible outcome.

-Auto accident attorneys Neal Davis and Jed Silverman have almost 40 years of combined legal experience.
-They use their expertise, background and passion to work for car accident victims in Houston and across Texas, and they’ll do the same for your case.
+Auto accident attorney Neal Davis has 20 years of legal experience.
+He uses his expertise, background and passion to work for car accident victims in Houston and across Texas, and he'll do the same for your case.

 Have questions about your legal options?